 - 1. Make a series of four (4) determinations about a person's competency, which are: - (a) Eligibility. - (b) Vision and hearing accuracy. - (c) Demonstration of knowledge. - (d) Demonstration of performance skills. - 2.
 Devise and adhere to an FRA approved training program. - 3.
-Employ standard methods for identifying and monitoring the performance of Conductors, Engineers, and RCO's. - (b) Conductors, Engineers, and RCO's must remain qualified on those districts, terminals, or divisions their seniority allows them to work - 1.
-Conductors must contact the Trainmaster or Chief Dispatcher prior to accepting an assignment called to operate over a main track or other than main track which they have not operated over in one (1) year.
-If necessary, the Trainmaster or Chief Dispatcher will arrange for a physical characteristics review or a qualifying trip, as appropriate. - If the Conductor has not been over the main track in three (3) years or more, the Trainmaster or Chief Dispatcher will arrange for a qualifying trip prior to the Conductor accepting the assignment. - 2.
-Engineers or RCO's must contact the Division or District Road Foreman prior to accepting an assignment called to operate over a main track which they have not operated over in 6 months.
-The Division or District Road Foreman will arrange for either a physical characteristics review or a qualifying trip prior to the Engineer / RCO accepting the assignment. - If the Engineer or RCO has not been over the main track in one (1) year or more, the Division of District Road Foreman will arrange for a qualifying trip prior to the Engineer/RCO accepting the assignment.
+Employ standard methods for identifying and monitoring the performance of Conductors, Engineers, and RCO's. - (b) Conductors, Engineers, and RCO's must remain qualified on those districts, terminals, or divisions their seniority allows them to work. - 1.
+Conductors must contact the Operations Manager or Manager Train Operation prior to accepting an assignment called to operate over a main track or other than main track which they have not operated over in one (1) year.
+If necessary, the Operations Manager or Manager Train Operation will arrange for a physical characteristics review or a qualifying trip, as appropriate. - If the Conductor has not been over the main track in three (3) years or more, the Operations Manager or Manager Train Operation will arrange for a qualifying trip prior to the Conductor accepting the assignment. - 2.
+Engineers or RCO's must contact the Division Road Foreman or Road Manager Engineers prior to accepting an assignment called to operate over a main track which they have not operated over in 6 months.
+The Division Road Foreman or Road Manager Engineer will arrange for either a physical characteristics review or a qualifying trip prior to the Engineer / RCO accepting the assignment.

+If the Engineer or RCO has not been over the main track in one (1) year or more, the Division Road Foreman of Engines or Road Manager Engineers will arrange for a qualifying trip prior to the Engineer/RCO accepting the assignment.